-- 1) The Satisfactory Academic Progress Appeal Form - 2) Documentation of your circumstance (e.g. medical records).
+- 1) The Satisfactory Academic Progress Appeal Form - 2) Documentation of your circumstance (e.g., medical records).

 For GPA (Qualitative) or Pace (Quantitative): For Excessive Credit Hours (Max.
-Timeframe): A. A detailed explanation of the circumstances that prevented you from meeting our Satisfactory Academic Progress Standards.
+Timeframe): A. A detailed explanation of the circumstances that prevented you from meeting the Satisfactory Academic Progress Standards.
 A. An explanation of why you have attempted so many credit hours without earning your degree.
-B. A Course Plan for Maximum Timeframe form B. A detailed explanation of what has changed that will allow you to meet our Satisfactory Academic Progress Standards by the next spring term. with your remaining courses required to graduate and have it signed by your assigned academic advisor.
+B. A detailed explanation of what has changed that will allow you to meet our Satisfactory Academic Progress Standards by the next spring term.
+B. A Course Plan for Maximum Timeframe form with your remaining courses required to graduate and have it signed by your assigned academic advisor.